Enables quick integration of physically-based materials into rendering applications

-MDL can be used to define materials compatible with NVIDIA’s mental ray and Iray.
-Chaos Group, Adobe and ESI use the MDL SDK to add MDL support to their applications.
+MDL can be used to define materials compatible with NVIDIA’s Iray.
+Chaos Group Vray, Adobe Dimension and ESI IC.IDO use the MDL SDK to add MDL support to their applications.

 Get access to the latest software releases and tools and receive notifications and invites to join special developer events, early access programs and educational webinars.
 The program is free-to-join and open to all developers.